Abduction box office: Taylor Lautner thriller flops – but it could have been far worse

-Disney’s The Lion King 3D pulled in $21.92 million in North America this past weekend, Sept.
-23-25, according to box office actuals found at Box Office Mojo.
+Sept.
+23–25 weekend box office: Disney’s The Lion King 3D pulled in $21.9 million in North America this past weekend according to box office actuals found at Box Office Mojo.
 Originally released in 1994, The Lion King has by now become a 2011 sleeper hit.
 The animated feature directed by Roger Allers and Rob Minkoff was down only 27 percent from last weekend – the lowest drop-off rate on the North American top-twelve chart.
 Partly thanks to the 3D surcharges, The Lion King also boasted the highest per-theater average among the top twelve films: $9,412.

-After ten days, The Lion King has added $61.47 million to its already impressive box office cume.
-In fact, with $676.32 million, The Lion King is now #20 on the inflation-adjusted chart of the all-time domestic top grossers.
+After ten days, The Lion King has added $61.5 million to its already impressive box office cume.
+In fact, with $676.3 million, The Lion King is now no. 20 on the inflation-adjusted chart of the all-time domestic top grossers.
 Just this weekend, it surpassed both Walt Disney’s Fantasia and barely edged out George Lucas’ Stars Wars Episode 1: The Phantom Menace.
 In terms of actual number of tickets sold, however, The Lion King should still be behind both movies, as its latest big-screen incarnation has the advantage of revenue-boosting 3D surcharges.

 By next weekend, it’ll end up ahead of both the Dustin Hoffman-Anne Bancroft-Katharine Ross 1967 blockbuster The Graduate and the Steven Spielberg sci-fi/horror thriller Jurassic Park.
 Indeed, The Lion King may even get to surpass the Spielberg-Harrison Ford adventure-actioner Raiders of the Lost Ark.
 Next in line is the Paul Newman-Robert Redford Oscar-winning comedy caper The Sting.
 For the time being, Richard Marquand’s Return of the Jedi, James Cameron’s Avatar, and William Wyler’s multiple Oscar-winner Ben-Hur seem “safe.”